baskargroup/MolTransformer_repo/Readme.md

 Now, the package offer the following model to ty and keep trying if you wish, please set user_data = false, and choose from the following comibination: [ "dataset" = 'qm9', "high_fidelity" = ['lumo'] ; "dataset" = 'ocelot', "high_fidelity" = ['aea']]

-If you are using Generative method, please change Generative_configuration.jason
+If you are using Generative method, please change config.jason